Kyle Schwarber: 2025

 On August 28, Schwarber became the 21st player in MLB history to hit four home runs in one game in a 19–4 rout of the Atlanta Braves.
 He became the fourth Phillies player to accomplish the feat, joining Mike Schmidt (April 17, 1976), Chuck Klein (July 10, 1936), and Ed Delahanty (July 13, 1896).
 On September 2, Schwarber was named the National League Player of the Week, co-winning with Rafael Devers for the 23rd week of the season after going 6-for-28 (.214) and slugging 1.005 with four home runs and ten RBIs in that period.
 On September 9, Schwarber hit his 50th home run of the season in a 9-3 victory over the New York Mets.
 With that homer, Schwarber became just the second player in franchise history, joining Ryan Howard (58 HRs in 2006), and only the 34th player in MLB history to reach the milestone.
-On September 23, Schwarber hit his 54th home run of the season against the Miami Marlins in the first inning.
-With that homer, he became the first Phillies player to hit 54+ homers and collect 130+ RBI in a season since Ryan Howard in 2009.
-It is also the 11th time in franchise history, and Schwarber is the 6th player to reach that mark.
-On September 24, Schwarber hit his 55th home run off Marlins lefty pitcher Ryan Weathers in the third inning.
-With that homer, Schwarber set a Major League record for most home runs hit by a left-handed hitter against a left-handed pitcher with 23 home runs in a single season.
+On September 24, Schwarber hit his 55th home run, setting a major league record for most home runs hit by a left-handed hitter against a left-handed pitcher with 23 home runs in a single season.

-On November 3, Schwarber was officially named an MVP finalist.
-This comes after finishing second in the league in home runs and first in the league in RBI.
+Schwarber finished first in the National League (second in both leagues) in home runs and first in both leagues in RBIs.
 On November 5, Schwarber became a free agent after his contract with the Phillies expired.
 He finished second place in NL MVP voting, only behind Shohei Ohtani who won the award unanimously.

+2026

+On December 9, 2025, Schwarber re-signed with the Phillies on a five-year, $150 million contract.
+On April 30, 2026, Schwarber hit his 350th career home run.
+On July 10, Schwarber was announced to be competing in the 2026 Home Run Derby in Philadelphia.
+He ultimately advanced to the final round of the competition, finishing runner-up to Jordan Walker.

 International career

 On December 6, 2022, the United States national baseball team announced that Schwarber had committed to play in the 2023 World Baseball Classic.
 During Team USA's first game of the tournament on March 11, 2023, against Great Britain, Schwarber hit a three-run home run to aid in a 6–1 victory.
-He also homered off Yu Darvish against Japan in the final.
+He also homered off Yu Darvish in the final against Japan, though Team USA lost the championship game and finished as runners-up in the tournament.

+Schwarber committed to play for Team USA once again at the 2026 World Baseball Classic.
+During the tournament, Schwarber hit a two-run home run against Great Britain in Pool B play.
+Team USA advanced to the World Baseball Classic final for the second consecutive tournament, but was defeated by Venezuela and finished as runners-up again.